TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving

-We compare \ourmethod{} with SCI and Moshi TS under different temperatures (as shown in Table \ref{tab:semanticeval}) and make the following observations. \textbf{1) Significant performance improvements over baselines.} \ourmethod{} performs significantly better than SCI and Moshi TS (over 30\% performance gain), showing that \ourmethod{} successfully leverages the text information to boost the meaningfulness and coherence of the generated dialogue. \textbf{2) Speech-only methods and text-speech methods excel at different temperatures.} SCI consistently performs the best at the largest temperature (1.3), whereas \ourmethod{} tend to perform the best at temperature 1.0.
-Additionally, \ourmethod{} shows more performance gain under lower temperatures, such as 0.8 and 0.9. \textbf{3) Focusing more on text generation makes the model perform better.} In ``\ourmethod{} L2:1" and ``\ourmethod{} L2:1" settings, we set the training loss weight of text and speech tokens to be 2:1 and 3:1, and the results show that they consistently outperform the standard 1:1 setting (``\ourmethod{}"). \textbf{4) \ourmethod{} achieves performance comparable to its upper bounds.} In Table \ref{tab:semanticeval}, ``\ourmethod{} GT Text" refers to the GLM-4-Voice model trained with our proposed framework but switches to the ground truth transcriptions from the Fisher dataset. \ourmethod{} performs similarly with \ourmethod{} GT Text in the 1:1 loss setting and outperforms in the 2:1 and 3:1 loss settings.
-Additionally, ``TextOnly" represents a model trained exclusively on transcriptions without speech tokens, where \ourmethod{} delivers close performance (2.98–3.18), highlighting the effectiveness of our approach.
+We compare \ourmethod{} with various baselines under different temperatures (as shown in Table \ref{tab:semanticeval}) and make the following observations. \textbf{1) Significant performance improvements over baselines.} \ourmethod{} performs significantly better than SCI and Moshi TS (over 30\% performance gain), showing that \ourmethod{} successfully leverages the text information to boost the meaningfulness and coherence of the generated dialogue.
+Notably, although Moshi is pre-trained with 10 times more real-world speech data compared to GLM-4-Voice\footnote{\textasciitilde7M hours versus \textasciitilde700k hours according to their papers}, \mbox{\ourmethod{}} achieves over 20\% performance gains, highlighting the effectiveness of our training strategy. \textbf{2) Speech-only methods and text-speech methods excel at different temperatures.} SCI consistently performs the best at the largest temperature (1.3), whereas \ourmethod{} tend to perform the best at temperature 1.0.
+Additionally, \ourmethod{} shows more performance gain under lower temperatures, such as 0.8 and 0.9. \textbf{3) Focusing more on text generation makes the model perform better.} In ``\ourmethod{} L2:1" and ``\ourmethod{} L2:1" settings, we set the training loss weight of text and speech tokens to be 2:1 and 3:1, and the results show that they consistently outperform the standard 1:1 setting. \textbf{4) \ourmethod{} achieves performance comparable to its upper bounds.} In Table \ref{tab:semanticeval}, ``\ourmethod{} GT Text" refers to the GLM-4-Voice model trained with our proposed framework but switches to the ground truth transcriptions from the Fisher dataset. \ourmethod{} performs similarly with \ourmethod{} GT Text in the 1:1 loss setting (7.27 vs. 7.39), and the \ourmethod{} 2:1 and 3:1 outperform the upper bound in 1:1 loss.